ovh/docs/pages/web_cloud/web_hosting/optimise_your_website_performance/guide.en-ie.md

 You can access your logs, statistics and graphs directly from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}.

-How to access the logs:
+How to access statistics and logs:

-- Click on the domain in the `Hosting`{.action} section,
+- Click `Hosting plans`{.action} in the left-hand column, then select the web hosting plan concerned;

-- Click on the `More +`{.action} tab then select `Statistics and logs`{.action}.
+- on the page that pops up, click on the `Statistics and logs`{.action} tab;

-- Then click on the links displayed to access either the _Website visit statistics_ or the _Logs_.
+- Then click the `View statistics`{.action} button to access the *website visit statistics* or `View logs`{.action} to view *the logs available for your web hosting plan*.

 ![logs](images/tab.png){.thumbnail}

-How to access the graphs:
+How to access charts:

-- Click on the domain in the `Hosting`{.action} section,
+- Click `Hosting plans`{.action} in the left-hand column, then select the web hosting plan concerned;

-- Once in the `General information`{.action} section, scroll down to the very bottom of the page, there you can consult the graphs of your hosting usage.
+- on the page that pops up, click on the `Statistics and logs`{.action} tab; scroll down to the bottom of the page, where you will find the graph linked to your hosting usage;

-- There you will be able to select the type of information as well as the time period for the data to be visualised.
+- Select the **type** of information as well as the **period** of the data displayed.
 ![graphs](images/infrastructure-statistics-graph.png){.thumbnail}

 What are the different types of information that can be displayed?